UCD Ops & AI-Enabled User Researchers

 I feel there is a sweet-space somewhere between the User Research and Data-Science professions.

-Where staff have a deep understanding of quantitative and qualitative research methods, are able to gather high-quality primary data, but they are also able to implement ai workflows and technical solutions (think: big databases, analytics dashboards, automated insights reports).
+Where staff have a deep understanding of quantitative and qualitative research methods, they are able to gather high-quality primary data, and they are also able to implement ai workflows and technical solutions (think: big databases, analytics dashboards, automated insights reports).

-Scale - once a workflow is deloyed (build once), it can be repeated endlessly
+• Scaling - once a workflow is deployed (build once), it can be repeated endlessly

 What does this mean for specialist roles?

-The dust is starting to settle since ChatGPT and the rollout of Copilot is only growing.
+The dust is starting to settle since ChatGPT launched… the rollout of Copilot is only growing.

 In our Copilot Cafes we’re seeing nurses dabbling with data, python, video production.
 Exciting times.

-Among this rapid upskilling (e.g. infinite access to coding, content creation…) there is a break down of traditionally silod roles.
-Tasks that would formerly be done by colleagues within specialisms: data, developers, comms, designers, researchers, etc.
+Among this rapid upskilling (e.g. infinite access to coding, content creation…) there is a break-down of traditionally siloed roles.
+Tasks that would previously be done by colleagues within specialisms: data, developers, comms, designers, researchers, etc.

-It can be quicker to ask an AI assistants to support (or do the thing), than it is to find someone specialist to deliver the work.
+It can be quicker to ask an AI assistants to support (or do the thing), than it is to find someone specialist with capacity to deliver the work.

 The bigger question is… are workforce planning teams aware of this?
-Are they looking into how job descriptions might need to change, and be extended to consider multidisclipinary nature, and technical complexity of many roles in the age of ai-empowered employees?
+Are they looking into how job descriptions might need to evolve, and be extended to consider multi-disciplinary nature?
+There is an higher technical complexity for many roles in the age of ai-empowered employees.

-We know that many colleagus are now doing much more than their core role.
-“T-shaped people” will be a thing of the past.
+We know that many colleagues are now doing much more than their core role.
+Maybe “T-shaped people” will be a thing of the past?

-JDs doesn’t represent half the new scope of the role and skills required to be succesful and may be need to consider “I” shaped people the new thing.
+JDs doesn’t represent half the new scope of the role and skills required to be successful and may be need to consider “Tree” shaped people the new thing.

-The next AI-gen emplowers will be like a toolkit full of Swiss-Army-knife.
-The challenge for businesses and mangers will be agreeing who does what work, in an environment where everyone can do almost everything.
+The next AI-gen empowers will be like a toolkit full of Swiss-army-knives.
+The challenge for leaders and managers will be agreeing who does what work, in an environment where everyone can do almost everything.

 Changing cultures and the way we work

-For the researchers, and their wider team, they won’t need a team to document notes, or upadate a virtual whiteboard after every research call.
+For the researchers, and their wider team, they won’t need a team to document notes, or update a virtual whiteboard after every research call.

 They won’t need to sit and manually review and analyse research notes that were taken either.